OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-04-Setting-Up-Signal.md

 + [Security Tips Every Signal User Should Know (The Intercept)](https://theintercept.com/2016/07/02/security-tips-every-signal-user-should-know/).
 This lesson draws from both.

 Review the Verification process for [Android](https://ssd.eff.org/en/module/how-use-signal-android)  and [iOS](https://ssd.eff.org/en/module/how-use-signal-iOS).

+Review the [Introduction to Digital Literacy](LINK TK) to think about how you want to explain encryption to the group.

+Read [Signals, Intelligence](https://medium.com/@thegrugq/signal-intelligence-free-for-all-5993c2f72f90) for a good critique of some of the things Signal doesn't protect users against.

-Additional readings that will help prepare the trainer for questions that come up:
-    [Martin Shelton](https://medium.com/@mshelton/using-signal-without-giving-your-phone-number-3a575580f652), [Jillian York](https://motherboard.vice.com/en_us/article/9kaxge/how-to-use-signal-without-giving-out-your-phone-number-a-gendered-security-issue), and [Micah Lee](https://theintercept.com/2017/09/28/signal-tutorial-second-phone-number/) all have great walk-throughs on using Signal without giving out your phone number.
+Additional readings that will help prepare the trainer for questions that come up: [Martin Shelton](https://medium.com/@mshelton/using-signal-without-giving-your-phone-number-3a575580f652), [Jillian York](https://motherboard.vice.com/en_us/article/9kaxge/how-to-use-signal-without-giving-out-your-phone-number-a-gendered-security-issue), and [Micah Lee](https://theintercept.com/2017/09/28/signal-tutorial-second-phone-number/) all have great walk-throughs on using Signal without giving out your phone number.

 ## Lesson Plan